Expressive Power of Infinitary Logic and Absolute co-Hopfianity: Introduction

-The usual construction of such groups is not absolute, in the sense that they may loose their property in some generic extension of the universe, and the problem of giving an explicit and constructive construction of such groups has raised some attention in the literature.
+Despite its long history, only very recently the problem of the existence of uncountable (co-)Hopfian abelian groups was solved, see \cite{AGSa} and \cite{1214}.
+For instance, in view of \cite[Corollary 4.13]{AGSa} and for any cardinals $\lambda> 2^{\aleph_{0}}$, we observe that there is a co-Hopfian abelian group $G$ of size $\lambda$ iff $\lambda= \lambda^{\aleph_{0}}$.
+The usual construction of (co)-Hopfian groups is not absolute, in the sense that they may lose their property in some generic extension of the universe, and the problem of giving more explicit and constructive constructions of such groups has raised some attention in the literature.
 For example, while it is known from the work of Shelah \cite{Sh:44} that there are indecomposable abelian groups of any infinite size, the problem of the existence of arbitrary large absolutely indecomposable groups is still open, see \cite{Nad94}.
 It is worth noticing that indecomposability implies the Hopfian property.
+Another interpretation of more explicit construction is provable without the axiom of choice.

-In order to be more explicit, call a group $G$ \emph{absolutely co-Hopfian} if it is co-Hopfian in any further generic extension of the universe.
+Recall that a group $G$ \emph{absolutely co-Hopfian} if it is co-Hopfian in any further generic extension of the universe.
 Similarly, one may define \emph{absolutely Hopfian} groups.
-An open problem in this area was as follows:
+As far as we know several researchers have considered the following problem: